 From the parking lot, we go to the footpath, which is on the left side of the waterfall.
 The path then climbs across the forest, and in about 10 minutes, we reach the lower Peričnik waterfall.

 For the upper waterfall, we continue from the lower one.
 In some parts of this path, the protective holders are helpful on the way to the upper waterfall.
 Just 5 minutes from the lower waterfall, we reach the upper waterfall.
 As I said, the lower waterfall is higher than the upper one.

-The lower waterfall is at an altitude of 800 meters and the upper at 850 meters.
-Although from the lower and to the upper waterfall we find protective holders it is nevertheless suitable for children, of course, if they are used to it and not scared.
+The lower waterfall is at an altitude of 800 meters, and the upper is at 850 meters.
+Although from the lower and to the upper waterfall we find protective holders, it is nevertheless suitable for children, of course, if they are used to it and not scared.
 If you only visit the lower waterfall, it will also be fantastic, or better saying; it will be a wonderful trip, next to the visit to Mojstrana in Slovenia.

 Aljaz’s Home in Vrata

-The Aljaz’s home(Aljažev dom) is open from April to the end of September.
-The cottage is located on the edge of the forest and the upper part of the “Dolina Vrata.”
-It is located at an altitude of 1015 meters.
+Aljaz’s home(Aljažev dom) is open from April to the end of September.
+The cottage is located on the forest’s edge and the upper part of the “Dolina Vrata.”
+It is situated at an altitude of 1015 meters.
 The first cottage here stood in 1896.
 They then made Aljaz’s home in 1904.
-This cottage then collapsed the avalanche, five years later.
+This cottage then collapsed through the avalanche five years later.
 The new cottage was opened in 1910.
 The outbuilding was built in 1952.
 The interior was restored between 1976 and 1978.

-Today there are 200 seats in the home, and at home, so everyone will find the corner for themselves.
-In the home, of course, we can also sleep over, because there are some rooms in the home.
-From home, of course, is the most beautiful view of the north wall of Triglav.
-There is also a view on some other peaks.
+Today there are 200 seats in the cottage, so everyone will find a corner for themselves.
+Of course, we can also sleep in the house, because there are some rooms.
+From the cottage, of course, is the most beautiful view of the north wall of Triglav.
+There is also a view of some other peaks.